ddikman/firebase-provider-stats/README.md

 In order to count the email and phone logins, the existance of these fields are compared.
 Email is registered for any provider that is added with email as well, so I consider it a user with email login only if no providers are given.

-⚠️ It also appears that the data for apple as a provider is not added to the provider list when exporting either so unfortunately, stats for apple logins is not supported.
+⚠️ For Apple ids, we do not get the provider details in the json so we have to rely on checking if the registered email is an `appleid.com` relay email.
+This is not a perfect solution but it's the best we can do for now.

 ## Build